IronCoreLabs/workflows/README.md

    - Triggered by publishing a release (`prerelease: false`), or workflow_dispatch.
    - Gets the docker tag either from the release name or a workflow_dispatch required parameter.

+### Authentication

+Several actions require a secret called `WORKFLOW_PAT` to be set to the value of a personal access token with permissions to operate on various repos.
+A personal access token (PAT) has been created for the `leeroy-travis` user in GitHub, and the value of the token is put into two organization-wide secrets: the workflow secret WORKFLOW_PAT and also the Dependabot secret WORKFLOW_PAT.

+The PAT has been configured with `workflow` and `admin:org.read:org` permissions.

+To rotate the PAT, log in to leeroy-travis, go to Settings ...
+Developer settings ...
+Personal access tokens ...
+Tokens (classic).
+Select the "org WORKFLOW_PAT" token, then "Regenerate token".
+Set the expiration to "never" and save, then copy the value of the token.
+Then log in as an account that is an admin of the IronCore Labs GitHub organization, go to IronCore ...
+Settings ...
+Secrets and variables ...
+Actions".
+Edit the "WORKFLOW_PAT" secret, click "enter a new value", and paste the PAT value.

+Repeat this process for the "Dependabot" secrets, updating "WORKFLOW_PAT".

 ## Docker Hub

 We have a personal access token (PAT) that we use to authenticate to Docker Hub.
 Its purpose is to bypass rate limits on pulls